-Debt management simply means keeping debts down to a level where they do not present a problem.
+Debt management simply means keeping the bills you owe down to a level where they do not present a problem.
 Those who have managed debt successfully can usually pay off credit card balances each month, and they often put extra money toward loans to pay them off more quickly.

 They do not take on more debt than they can handle, so they have no trouble paying it back.

 Read More: The First Step to Becoming Debt Free

 Simple Tips for Managing Debts Successfully

 - When going into debt for a necessity like a house or car, shop around for the best interest rates.
 This will keep your monthly payments lower.
 But that doesn’t mean that you can’t put extra money toward the payment each month and pay the loan off ahead of schedule.

 - Shop around for credit cards as well.
 They are not all created equal.
 Some have higher interest rates than others, and some charge annual fees while others do not.
 If possible, get a card that offers cash back on purchases.